datalad/datalad-catalog/docs/source/installation.rst

 Because this is an extension to ``datalad`` and builds on metadata handling functionality, the installation process also installed `datalad`_ and `datalad-metalad`_ as dependencies, although these do not have to be used as the only sources of metadata for a catalog.
+In addition `datalad-next`_ is installed in order to use the latest improvements and patches to the ``datalad`` core package.

 While the catalog generation process does not expect data to be structured as DataLad datasets, it can still be very useful to do so when building a full